AlexsJones/nifi/README.md

 ## Configuration

 Set a custom zookeeper subchart connection string
-It is also possible to set `helm install . -n nifi --set="zookeeper.deploy.enabled=false"` to use an existing zookeeper deployment.
+It is also possible to set `helm install nifi . -n nifi --set="zookeeper.deploy.enabled=false"` to use an existing zookeeper deployment.

+Or updating the dockerimage `helm install nifi . --namespace=nifi --set=zookeeper.image.repository=foo --dry-run`

 ```yaml
 zookeeper: